dennislee22/actuarial-ML/README.md

 ```

 ## Step 2: Train the XGBoost Model in Distributed Fashion
-The second script takes the synthetic data from Step 1 and uses it to train our model.
+The [model training script](dask-xgboost-actuarial.ipynb) takes the synthetic data from Step 1 and uses it to train our model.
 It performs the crucial `One-Hot Encoding` step to convert text to numbers, then feeds the data to the XGBoost algorithm.
 Models like XGBoost can't work directly with text like "Sedan" or "SUV".
 They need numbers. `One-Hot Encoding` solves this by creating new columns for each unique category.

-For example, if your vehicle_type column has three options ('Sedan', 'SUV', 'Sports Car'), the line of code pd.get_dummies(new_applicant_data, columns=['vehicle_type']) will transformAfter learning the patterns, the script saves the complete, trained model into a single, convenient file (underwriting_bundle.joblib) for later use.
+For example, if your vehicle_type column has three options ('Sedan', 'SUV', 'Sports Car'), the line of code pd.get_dummies(new_applicant_data, columns=['vehicle_type']) will transform the output into numerical value.
+After learning the patterns, the script saves the complete, trained model into a single, convenient file (underwriting_bundle.joblib) for later use.

 ### Handling Large-Scale Dataset with Dask

-As datasets grow into the GB/TB, they can no longer fit into the limited RAM.
+As datasets grow into the tens of GB, they can no longer fit into the limited RAM of the node training the model.
 To solve this, I use Dask.
 Dask is a parallel computing library that allows our script to read and process the data in manageable chunks/partitions.
 By using `dask-xgboost`, model can be trained on the entire dataset without ever needing to load it all into memory at once, making it possible to work with massive amounts of data on a single machine or a cluster.

 ## Step 3: Create a New Applicant List
 To simulate a real-world scenario, this [script](new_customer.py) creates a small CSV file (new_applicants.csv) containing 10 new, unseen customer profiles.
 This represents a list of potential customers who have just applied for an insurance quote online.